opendocsg/slw-judgments-backfill/2017_SGHC_136/report.md

 11     CLK was not a party to the proceedings in which the Order was made.
 O 32 r 6 of the Rules of Court (Cap 322, R 5, 2014 Rev Ed) (“ROC”) provides that “[t]he Court may set aside an order made ex parte”.
 I disagree with CSC’s submission that O 32 r 6 should be read restrictively and that nonparties to an _ex parte_ order may not apply to set aside the order.
 In my view, it would be unjust to deny a person the right to apply to set aside an _ex parte_ order _that affects him_ , just because he was not a party to the proceedings in which the _ex parte_ order was made.
 CSC’s narrow interpretation of O 32 r 6 is also not supported by the authorities that I was referred to.

-12     In _Karaha Bodas Co LLC v Perusahaan Pertambangan Minyak dan Gas Bumi Negara_ [2006] 4 SLR(R) 345 (“ _Karaha Bodas_ ”), the court held that the party who obtained an _ex parte_ order could also apply to set it aside under O 32 r 6.
+12     In _Karaha Bodas Co LLC v Perusahaan Pertambangan Minyak dan Gas Bumi Negara_ <span class="citation">[2006] 4 SLR(R) 345</span> (“ _Karaha Bodas_ ”), the court held that the party who obtained an _ex parte_ order could also apply to set it aside under O 32 r 6.
 In coming to this decision, Sundaresh Menon JC (as he then was) observed (at [19]) that O 32 r 6 “does not limit the court’s power by reference to the identity of the party seeking to set aside the order”.

-13     In _Emjay Enterprises Pte Ltd v Thakral Brothers (Pte) Ltd and others_ [2000] 2 SLR(R) 729 (“ _Emjay_ ”), the defendant obtained an _ex parte_ attachment order under the Debtors Act (Cap 73, 1985 Rev Ed) against its debtor, Shah Electronics.
+13     In _Emjay Enterprises Pte Ltd v Thakral Brothers (Pte) Ltd and others_ <span class="citation">[2000] 2 SLR(R) 729</span> (“ _Emjay_ ”), the defendant obtained an _ex parte_ attachment order under the Debtors Act (Cap 73, 1985 Rev Ed) against its debtor, Shah Electronics.
 The plaintiff obtained judgment against Shah Electronics in separate proceedings and a WSS was issued on the same day that the attachment order was granted to the defendant.
 The plaintiff subsequently filed an originating summons seeking, among other things, an order setting aside the attachment order.
 The plaintiff was a stranger to the proceedings in which the attachment order was obtained.

 14     One of the arguments made by the defendant in _Emjay_ was that the plaintiff had no _locus_